Lake Creek High School: Academics

 In accordance with House bill 5 of the 83rd Texas Legislature, Lake Creek High School offers instruction in "core foundation" subjects and "endorsement pathways."
 Foundation courses include traditional subjects such as English, math, science, and social studies.
 Originally, to fulfill the foreign language requirement, students could take either Spanish or French.
 After just one year, the school discontinued the French program, leaving only one language for students to take.

 HB5 designates four "endorsement pathways" that students may follow: Arts and Humanities, Business and Industry, Public Service and STEM (Science, Technology, Engineering, Mathematics).
 For Arts and Humanities, students at Lake Creek High School may take courses such as art, band, choir, dance, debate, journalism and theater arts.
 For Business and Industry, the school offers courses in agriculture, business, information technology and manufacturing.
 For Public Service, students may take courses in education, health science, fashion and law enforcement.
 For STEM, students make take courses in engineering or computer science.

 For the 2018–2019 school year, it was given an A rating by the Texas Education Agency.

-Sports
+Athletics

-The school offers competitive athletics in the following sports: American football, volleyball, basketball, soccer, baseball, softball, track, cross country, swimming, tennis and golf.
+The Lake Creek Lions compete in the following sports: American football, volleyball, basketball, soccer, baseball, softball, track, cross country, swimming, tennis and golf.
 Students may also participate in cheerleading and the "Royals" dance team.